itmat/Normalization/README.md

 #####B. Input
 ###### i.
 Input File
-PORT takes the aligned reads (SAM file) as input.
-You also need to provide the unaligned reads (fa/fq file), gene info file, and genome fa/fai file.
+PORT takes aligned reads (SAM file) as input.
+You also need to provide unaligned reads (fa/fq file), gene info file, and genome fa/fai file.

 ###### ii.
 Input Directory Structure
 The input files need to be in the correct format for PORT to run properly.